With Your Senior Pet

 Recent advances in medical technology have provided many new procedures and treatments that can extend your pet’s quality of life:

-- Laser therapy—All Pets Animal Hospital has witnessed many pets recovery from debilitating arthritis through use of the laser therapy technology.
+All Pets Animal Hospital & 24-Hour Emergency Care has witnessed many pets recovery from debilitating arthritis through use of the laser therapy technology.
 Restoring mobility to pets allows them to engage in exercise and it restores much of their quality of life.

 - Proper nutrition based on the pet’s senior health status